MrBanja/ChillSystem/README.md

 ### Build

-You new to have docker and docker-compose installed.
+You need to have docker and docker-compose installed.

 1. Create project dir named youtube_sitter;
 2. Create `app` folder in it;
-3. Clone this repo;
+3. Clone this repo in the `app` folder;
 4. Create `.env` file.
 About .env
 5. Run `create_project_tree.sh`;
 6. Go to `redis` directory;